SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Setup Cloud Platform and S4HANA/README.md

 5. Select the Service Plan *api-access*, which you use for generic access to APIs in your SAP S/4HANA Cloud system.

    Use **xf_api_bupa** for your instance name.

+   Hint: you can freely choose the instance name.
+You might have to do a few changes in the coding later on, so for simplicity it is recommended to stick to xf_api_bupa

  ![Instance](./images/setup21.png)